JonathanArrance/Coinbaseconnector/README.md

 **Database**

 The SQLite DB is stored in the /db location in the container by default.
-To chnage it you will need to set the DB_PATH env varibale.
+To change it you will need to set the DB_PATH env varibale.

 ## Prometheus